nooniman/WebBasedDormManager/README.md

 ### For Tenants
 - **Room Browsing**: Advanced filtering (type, category, floor, price, amenities)
+- **Bedspace Browsing**: ✨ NEW - Dedicated bedspace marketplace with visual availability grids
+  - Filter by price range, floor, amenities (WiFi, AC)
+  - Real-time availability display (A/B/C/D slots)
+  - Starting prices from ₱1,500/month
+  - Select specific bed in shared room
 - **Room Gallery**: Stunning photo galleries with lightbox viewer
-- **Online Booking**: Streamlined booking request submission
+- **Online Booking**: Streamlined booking request submission with bedspace selection
-- **Personal Portal**: Enhanced dashboard with statistics and payment summary
+- **Personal Portal**: Enhanced dashboard with statistics, payment summary, and roommate information
+- **Roommate Display**: ✨ NEW - See who you're sharing the room with (for bedspace bookings)
 - **PayPal Payments**: Secure online payments via PayPal with sandbox/production modes
 - **Multi-Room Payments**: Pay for multiple bookings if tenant has more than one room
 - **Flexible Payment Duration**: Choose payment duration from 1-12 months